Discovering a Problem by Being a Beginner

 As if starting and growing a product in a new space wasn’t keeping them busy enough, Justin and Julie have also taken the time to write a book as a companion piece to their work.
 They realized that in the DIY Science space, there weren’t really any books to help guide beginners or help get them started.
 So they created one themselves.
 Entitled Zero to Genetic Engineering Hero: The Beginner’s Guide to Programming Bacteria at Home, School and in the Maker’s Space, it’s intended to help facilitate the self-guided learning process for beginning non-scientists.

 The book also helps build upon the learning journey that they’re trying to help cultivate with their machines.
-It was carefully developed to guide users through exercises and to ultimately empower them to feel like they have the tools to start their own independent research.
+It was carefully developed to guide users through exercises and to ultimately empower them to feel like they have the tools to start their independent research.
 And, to ensure the book was something their customers would use and understand, Justin and Julie went back to the iterative process.
 They worked with actual customers to have them read and test out the chapters, take their feedback, make changes, and try again until they ended up with a book that they felt was useful and engaging to their entire customer base.

 Reflecting Back and Looking to the Future

 So far, Justin and Julie have built and grown Amino Labs on a bootstrap budget with little to no outside funding.
 They believe it’s helped them build a sustainable business.
-“We wanted to make sure the core business and the products and the end users were happy,” Justin says.
+“We wanted to make sure the core business and the products and the end-users were happy,” Justin says.

 As they look back on their entrepreneurship journey so far, the two pieces of advice Julie and Justin would offer up to other entrepreneurs would be to know your audience and to deploy as quickly as possible.
-Neither of those things are easy or comfortable, and Justin and Julie are the first to admit that it’s “not always sunshine.”
+Neither of those things is easy or comfortable, and Justin and Julie are the first to admit that it’s “not always sunshine.”
 But those are two things that will quickly help set you on the right course for creating a real product.

 “The informal motto of the [MIT} media lab is ‘Deploy or Die,’” Julie says, “that was ingrained in me as a student.
 But definitely put it out there.
 It’ll be embarrassing, but it’ll be worth it.”

+If you’d like to read the full transcript of Hisham Ibrahim’s conversation with Julie Legault and Justin Pahara, you may download it.
 Thanks to Shannon Lorenzen for contributing this piece.
 If you seek to bring the entrepreneurial spirit to your organization, Lean Startup Co. can help.